HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 If all else fails, the browser learns of these elements' dimensions as they load, at which point some amount of the page has likely been rendered.
 The browser then recalculates page layout with the element's newly discovered dimensions factored in, moving elements that have already rendered around on the screen.
 There's good news, though: we give these dimensions in advance to the browser by assigning an aspect ratio or width and height to the element.

-An open source in browser linter [RespImageLint](https://ausi.github.io/respimagelint/) can help you catch this for images and other performance concerns.
+An open source in browser linter <a hreflang="en" href="https://ausi.github.io/respimagelint/">RespImageLint</a> can help you catch this for images and other performance concerns.

 #### Web Font Swap - FOUT